dotnet/wpf/README.md

 * There is currently no XAML Designer support for WPF on .NET Core.
 If you wantto use the XAML Designer, you will need to do that in the context of a .NET Framework (Desktop) project.

 # How to build the code
-Currently, this repo only contains the `System.XAML` assembly and its related tests.
-It is not sufficient to build a complete version of WPF.
+Currently, this repo only contains the `System.Xaml` assembly and its related tests.
+It is not sufficient to build a complete version of WPF, but you can rebuild `System.Xaml.dll` and run the associated tests.

-**Can you do anything useful with it?**
+## To build `System.Xaml`

+* In the root of your repo, run `build` (or `build -verbose` for logs).

+## To run the tests

+* In the root of your repo, run `test` or open the solution file `src\Microsoft.DotNet.Wpf\test\DRT\DrtXaml.sln` ("DRT" is an internal name used for unit tests).

 # Contribution guidelines
+## Issues
+* If you have feedback (bug report, feature suggestion, etc.)  *specifically* about WPF on .NET Core 3, please [open a new issue here](https://github.com/dotnet/wpf/issues/).
+* If you have more general feedback about .NET Core 3, please use the [dotnet/core](https://github.com/dotnet/core) repo.
+* If you have feedback about WPF on the Desktop Framework, please report it using the Feedback Hub on Windows 10 (Category: *Developer Platfornm*, sub-category *UI frameworks and controls* and make it clear your feedback is for WPF, not UWP XAML).

+## Code
-We are not accepting pull requests to WPF for this Preview release; we will udpate this section with contribution guidelines as we move closer to an initial full release of the code.
+We are not accepting pull requests to WPF at this time; we will udpate this section with contribution guidelines as we move closer to an initial full release of the code.

-If you have a feedback (bug, suggestion, etc.)  *specifically* about WPF on .NET Core 3, please [open a new issue here](https://github.com/dotnet/wpf/issues/).
-If you have more general feedback about .NET Core 3, please use the [dotnet/core](https://github.com/dotnet/core) repo.

 # Code of conduct
 The WPF repo follows the [.NET Foundation Code of Condut](http://www.dotnetfoundation.org/code-of-conduct).